 This course promotes opportunities for University Honors Program students to develop attendance of and participation in academic lectures, workshops, and cultural events, as well as service-learning in order to promote the interdisciplinary learning, contextual insight, cultural appreciation, and critical thinking skills of outstanding future contributors to the church, society, and the world.
 The course is required the fall of the junior year.
 Students taking this course, along with regular Friday Symposium attendance, are required to document 7 enrichment credits total, as well as present a paper at the Spring Student Conference.
 This semester will also emphasize senior thesis preparation and graduate school introduction.
 The student must receive credit for at least 28 enrichment experiences before graduation.
 At least 10 of these will be chosen by the student as a sample portfolio that must be presented before final approval of the senior thesis.
+This course also introduces the student to the thesis or project research process and requirement.
 Spring.